-Do Parents Contribute to the Downside of Sports?
+Do Parents Contribute to Burnout In Sports?

 I have a love-hate relationship with soccer.
 I love some parts of it, like scoring a goal, playing my best, or winning the game.
 But at the same time, I hate certain things, like when a parent screams during the whole game, or when I don’t get any playing time in the game even though I made it to every practice, or when I’m criticized after a tough loss.

 I usually have games on the weekends, and they’re some of the best memories of my life.
 Making the experience even better: my dad coached me for years and my mom has always cheered me on from the sidelines.
 It’s really great when parents can make it to games and support their kids.
 We notice when you’re there.
 It makes us feel confident and loved, and that helps increase our passion for the sport.

 It also helps when, after the game, someone tells me that I did a good job, and that they know I played my hardest.
 When I give it my all, it feels good when others notice.
 But when I suffer a devastating or frustrating loss, I just don’t want to talk about it, and I especially don’t want to hear a blow-by-blow account of what I did wrong.

 I also hate it when someone yells non-stop during a game.
 It’s so distracting, and frankly, quite annoying.
 I really don’t care what team you’re rooting for, just please stop making so much noise!
 During the whole game, there is always that one parent who yells non-stop.
 Even if they’re yelling positive things trying to cheer on the players, the constant yelling distracts me.